cylc/cylc-admin/docs/feb2020-workshop-report.md

   - `cylc review` decision - integration or contingency?
 (OS)
   - review and upgrade all documentation and training material (ALL)
 - September 2020:
-  - preview release on Conda Forge, encourage heavy testing
+  - preview release on Conda Forge, encourage heavy testing :tada:
 - October 2020-March 2021:
   - address feedback, bugs, performance, stability (ALL)
   - nice-to-have features, esp. the graph view